Khashiev/CareerTrack1/README.md

 Once you write down your search criteria, it will be easier to navigate the huge pool of different jobs.

-## Analysis of candidate requirements.
+## Analysis of candidate requirements

 _What do employers pay attention to?_
  The requirements for candidates can be divided into 3 parts: